cmakcay/VAMR-MP/README.md

 Monocular Visual Odometry pipeline for the mini project of the course Vision Algorithms for Mobile Robotics, Fall 21-22.

 ## Authors
-This project is done by:
+This project is done by:<br/>
-Cafer Mertcan Akcay, MSc Student in Robotics, Systems and Control Irem Kaftan, MSc Student in Information Technology and Electrical Engineering
+Cafer Mertcan Akcay, MSc Student in Robotics, Systems and Control<br/>
+Irem Kaftan, MSc Student in Information Technology and Electrical Engineering

 ## Datasets